calico32/goose/README.md

 Arrays are written using square brackets `[]`.

-Array literals can be empty, contain any data type, and can be nested.
+Array literals can be empty, can contain any data type, and can be nested.
 ```js
 []
 ["abc", 123, false]